 Discover how likely employees would recommend your organization as a good place to work.Learn more

 Performance management software helps companies manage, monitor, and improve performance at an organizational, departmental, and individual level.
-Quality performance management software will make the common elements of performance management, like performance reviews, manager one-on-ones, peer feedback, performance improvement plans, goal setting and tracking, and even rewards and recognition programs, easier to track and implement.
+Quality performance management software will make the common elements of performance management, like performance reviews, manager one-on-ones, feedback, performance improvement plans, goal setting and tracking, and even rewards and recognition programs, easier to track and implement.
 The software should also produce actionable insights for managers, administrators, and executives through detailed reporting.

-Managers and leadership are the main users of performance management software, but some software, like BambooHR® Performance Management, loops employees directly into the process of owning their performance and development with goal-tracking and peer feedback features that they can interact with through the software.
+Managers and leadership are the main users of performance management software, but some software, like BambooHR® Performance Management, loops employees directly into the process of owning their performance and development with goal-tracking and feedback features that they can interact with through the software.

 The main components of a complete performance management system include features for conducting reviews, supplying feedback, and generating reports, with the goal of improving performance through productive communication between employees, managers, and leadership.
 Because performance management is all about building and empowering a skilled workforce, the process and effectiveness of your current model should be weighed toward that end.